First Nations Low-Carbon Transportation Project

 As mandated by Resolution 12/2023 the First Nations Low-Carbon Transportation project aims to:

 RESEARCH AND SCOPING (2023): To kick-start the project, initial scoping and research was conducted by BCAFN in collaboration with the Community Energy Association (CEA).
-As part of this, BCAFN also secured a Master's student to complete a 250-hour research internship in the summer of 2023 through the UBC Sustainability Scholars Program.
-The internship contributed to the baseline research and analysis on transportation and low-carbon transportation legislation, policies, programs, and funding opportunities for First Nations in BC.
+In 2023, BCAFN secured a Master's student to complete a 250-hour research internship through the UBC Sustainability Scholars Program.
+The intern conducted baseline research and analysis on transportation and low-carbon transportation legislation, policies, programs, and funding opportunities for First Nations in BC.

-SURVEYS (2024): In spring 2024, BCAFN designed and delivered two transportation surveys, one for community members and one for leadership and staff, to identify gaps, issues, and opportunities for low-carbon transportation infrastructure and services for First Nations across BC.
+BCAFN TRANSPORTATION SURVEYS (2024): In Spring 2024, BCAFN designed and delivered two transportation surveys, one for community members and one for leadership and staff, to identify gaps, issues, and opportunities for low-carbon transportation infrastructure and services for First Nations across BC.
 BCAFN received 429 responses from First Nations members, leaders, staff, and community members.
-Detailed analysis of the survey results is currently being conducted and will be included in the Transportation Assessment Report (TAR).

-DRAFT FIRST NATIONS LOW-CARBON TRANSPORTATION PLANNING GUIDE (2024): BCAFN, in collaboration with the CEA, developed a draft First Nations Low-Carbon Transportation Guide in February 2024 through an iterative process with the five community-led First Nations pilot projects (see below).
-The guide to support all First Nations communities in developing their self-determined Low-Carbon Transportation Plans.
+DRAFT FIRST NATIONS LOW-CARBON TRANSPORTATION PLANNING GUIDE (2024): BCAFN, in collaboration with the CEA, developed a draft First Nations Low-Carbon Transportation Guide in February 2024 through an iterative process with the five Phase 1 Pilot Project Communities (see below).
+The guide supports Nations in developing their self-determined Low-Carbon Transportation Plans.
+Please see the draft guide under Background Materials below.

-PILOT PROJECTS: From late 2023 to early 2025, BCAFN supported five First Nation community-led pilot projects to develop their own self-determined Low-Carbon Transportation Plans to respond to each Nation’s specific needs, realities and priorities.
-The pilot projects also developed a Gap Analysis Report to support the development of the Transportation Assessment Report (TAR).
-The five pilot communities were Daylu Dena Council (Lower Post First Nation), ?Esdilagh First Nation, Heiltsuk First Nation, Nisga’a Nation, and Squamish Nation, selected to be representative of the diversity of realities First Nations face related to transportation across BC (coastal, remote and urban).
-Each selected First Nation community received $65,000 in flexible funding and dedicated support from BCAFN staff.
+From late 2023 to early 2025, BCAFN supported five First Nation community-led pilot projects to develop their own self-determined Low-Carbon Transportation Plans to respond to each Nation’s specific needs, realities and priorities.
+The Pilot Project Communities also developed a Gap Analysis Report to support the development of the Transportation Action Plan.
+The five Phase 1 Pilot Project Communities were Daylu Dena Council (Lower Post First Nation), ?Esdilagh First Nation, Heiltsuk First Nation, Nisga’a Nation, and Squamish Nation, selected to be representative of the diversity of realities First Nations face related to transportation across BC (coastal, remote and urban).
+Each selected Pilot Project Community received $65,000 in flexible funding and dedicated support from BCAFN staff.

 Learn More